robisim74/angular-l10n/doc/spec.md

 }
 ```
 ##### Dates & numbers
-To get the translation of dates and numbers, you have the `getDefaultLocale` method of `LocaleService`, and the `defaultLocaleChanged` event to know when `defaultLocale` changes.
-You can use the `transform` method of the corresponding pipe to get the translation, but you could use the _Intl APIs_ directly (or also use other specific libraries):
+To get the translation of dates and numbers, you can use the `transform` method of the corresponding pipe to get the translation: you have the `getDefaultLocale` method of `LocaleService`, and the `defaultLocaleChanged` event to know when `defaultLocale` changes.
 ```TypeScript
 @Component({
     ...